 There are FIVE different vaccines that contain human protein and DNA.
 VaxCalc produces a customized Ingredient Report based upon your vaccine choices that alerts you to the presence of human protein/DNA in any vaccine that you may be considering.
 The customized, detailed Ingredient Report, available to VaxCalc subscribers, provides extensive detail about each of the different sources of human protein and DNA.

 The long-term risks to human health of injecting infants, children and adults with human protein/DNA have never been studied.

-VaxCalc makes it easy to be aware of and to avoid these ingredients.
+VaxCalc makes it easy to identify and avoid these unethical and possibly dangerous ingredients.